KhoiFish/yarr/README.md

 rustup component add rust-src --toolchain nightly-2021-07-29-x86_64-apple-darwin
 ```

-For Linux, do something similar to the above.
-If you try to build without switching to this version of nightly rust, it will error.
-Pay attention to an error in your log that will suggest that right toolchain to rustup.
+For Linux, do something similar to the above (pay attention to an error in your log if you attempt to build, it should suggest that right toolchain to do rustup with).

 #### Install wasm-bindgen-cli to build wasm bindings:
 ```console